|Study Period:||2016 - 2026|

 To understand geography trends, Download Sample Report

 - In December 2020, Cargill added Pea Protein to its portfolio of ingredients in Europe.
-The addition of pea protein in Europe will help food and beverage manufacturer to meet the increasing demand for plant-based and nutritious products.
+The addition of pea protein in Europe will help food and beverage manufacturers to meet the increasing demand for plant-based and nutritious products.

 - In August 2016, DuPont Nutrition and Health launched six plant-based protein nuggets in its Supro® and Trupro™ range, with an aim to increase protein content in nutrition bars, snacks, and cereals while providing exceptional eating experiences.